 On one side, there’s the joy of connecting with others through shared experiences.
 On the other, there’s the need to safeguard your own emotional well-being.

 Most importantly, it’s vital to recognize when to open up and when to hold back.
+Taking a shower can be a helpful ritual for many, providing a moment of reflection and clarity before you engage in sharing.

 Sharing too much can lead to vulnerability that feels overwhelming.
 Conversely, isolating may breed loneliness and make it harder to connect with others.